obinnafranklinduru/obinnafranklinduru/README.md

 ### ABOUT ME:

-- 🌱 I love building innovative solutions that make a positive impact on society.
+- 🌱 I’m currently learning Backend development with Cloud Development Kit with TypeScript
 - 👯 I am willing to callaborate and enjoy working with teams to achieve a given task.
 - 💬 Feel free to reach out to me if you have any questions or need assistance with anything related to backend web development.
-- 📫 You can easily reach me via WhatsApp at [+2348064248389].
+- 📫 How to reach me: `LinkedIn `- https://www.linkedin.com/in/obinna-franklin-duru/
-- ⚡ Fun fact: I am open to new ideas.
+- ⚡ Fun fact: Alway exquisttive to new ideas

 ### CLICK THE ICON TO VISIT MY PROFILE: